MelodieYuxiuHe/JavaScriptNotes/README.md

-# My notes from the Full Stack JavaScript
+# My notes from the Full Stack JavaScript Course